 Free for residents of Ontario with a valid health card

 As part of Ontario Health, OTN coordinates many programs that are covered under Ontario’s health care system.
 In addition to eVisits they can connect your health care team to specialists, support virtual palliative care, and provide mental health resources.

 Free for residents of Alberta, British Columbia, Ontario and Quebec with a valid health card.
 Patients who live in other provinces will be reimbursed through a health care spending account or through their private insurance.

 Tia Health provides on-demand and scheduled access to doctors, psychotherapists, naturopaths, veterinarians and more.
 You can connect to the doctor by phone, video or secure messaging.
 Their service also includes prescriptions renewal and delivery, referrals, and mental health resources.

-Delivered by TELUS Health, Babylon offers a mobile app that allows you to check symptoms, consult with doctors and access your health records.
+TELUS Health MyCare™ offers a mobile app that allows you to check symptoms, consult with doctors and access your health records.
 Their Artificial Intelligence asks you questions about your symptoms to suggest possible courses of action.
-Consultations with doctors occur over video chat and can lead to prescriptions, and referrals.
+Consultations with doctors occur over video chat and can lead to prescriptions and referrals.

 Free for residents of Saskatchewan with a valid health card.

-Free for Ontario, Alberta, and British Columbia residents with a valid health card.
+Free for Alberta and British Columbia residents with a valid health card.